Skip to main content

 Initializing the data directory

-3. Initialize the node.
-To trust incoming blueprints, use --dont-track-rollup-node:
+To trust incoming blocks, use --dont-track-rollup-node:

 octez-evm-node init config \

---data-dir $evm_observer_dir --dont-track-rollup-node \
+--data-dir <EVM_DATA_DIR> \

 --preimages-endpoint https://snapshots.eu.tzinit.org/etherlink-mainnet/wasm_2_0_0 \